dhanrajsahoo0007/Learning-Management-System/README.md

 ### Frontend Deployment (Production Ready)

-LearnForge is built as a static web application and can be deployed to any modern hosting platform.
+Learning Management is built as a static web application and can be deployed to any modern hosting platform.

 #### Quick Deploy Commands
 ```bash